reasonml/reason-react/docs/installation.md

 }
 ```

 Create a `bsconfig.json` file in the root of your project with the following.
 All the settings are already defaults, most of this is boilerplate.
 The important fields are `name`, `bs-dependencies` and `ppx-flags`.
 As you can see, we've added `reason-react`.
-This tells Reason where to look for bindings (similar to depdencies in your package.json).
+This tells Reason where to look for bindings (similar to dependencies in your package.json).

 ```json
 {